gauthamchettiar/gauthamchettiar.github.io/content/posts/2021-06-06-aws-dabbling-with-vpc/index.md

 VPC has a physical boundary, *you cannot span VPCs across multiple Regions* (1 VPC 🔗 1 Region).
 All resources provisioned within a VPC will be created in the same Region only.
 Since a Region may include multiple AZs, a VPC may include multiple AZs (1 VPC 🔗 N AZ).
 Also, *a Region itself can have multiple VPCs under it* (1 Region 🔗 N VPC).

 If VPC is not enough for logical isolation of your resources, you can also create Subnets within any VPC.
-Subnets (or subnetworks) are just VPCs divided into smaller networks.
+Subnets (or sub-networks) are just VPCs divided into smaller networks.

 Association between Subnets and AZ is similar to that of VPC and Regions, *you cannot span Subnet across multiple AZs* (1 Subnet 🔗 1 AZ), all resources provisioned within a Subnet will be created in the same AZ.
 Also, *an AZ itself can have multiple Subnets under it* (1 AZ 🔗 N Subnets)